jfrometa/marleyspoon/README.md

 # marleyspoon

-just git clone and run, pods/dependencies are present at the repo.
+just git clone and run, pods/dependencies are present in the repo.